Automation Advances Chart New Course for AGVs

 Are you interested in implementing new control and networking technologies in your AGVs or other equipment?
 Contact your local Beckhoff sales engineer today.

-James Figy is the Senior Content Specialist for Beckhoff Automation LLC.
+James Figy is the Marketing Content Leader for Beckhoff Automation LLC.

 A version of this article previously appeared in Machine Design.